 - Application letter for scholarship (if relevant).

-Although some Summer Institute Fellows have been awarded or have applied for NIH Career awards, this is neither a requirement nor a criterion for acceptance into the Summer Institute.
+Note: Although some Summer Institute Fellows have been awarded or have applied for NIH Career awards, this is neither a requirement nor a criterion for acceptance into the Summer Institute.
 Because admission to the Summer Institute is highly competitive, applicants for NIH Career awards should not include participation in the Summer Institute as a component of their proposed training program.